smangul1/rop/README.md

 # ROP: Read Origin Protocol

-ROP is a computational protocol aimed to discover the source of all reads, which originate from complex RNA molecules, recombinant antibodies and microbial communities.
+ROP is a computational protocol aimed to discover the source of all reads, which originate from complex RNA molecules, recombinant B and T cell receptors and microbial communities.
 The ROP accounts for 98.8% of all reads across poly(A) and ribo-depletion protocols, compared to 83.8% by conventional reference-based protocols.
 ROP profiles repeats, circRNAs, gene fusions, trans-splicing events,